pickettj/syllabus-converter/boilerplate_policies/llm-ai.md

   - *Caution*: LLMs are not as effective at noticing when a detail not explicitly tied to the theme or thesis of a work matters.
 In history especially, the details still matter, and those insights must come from you: close reading still matters.
 - *Identify stylistic / grammatical / syntactical errors in an essay*: The LLMs can identify the ways your writing is different or similar to a massive body of published work, which *often* equates to spotting legitimate errors.
 You can learn from this tool, so use it.
   - *Caution*: Remember that you can ask an interactive chatbot for further explanation of a suggestion.
 If you are blindly adopting writing suggestions without learning the underlying principle, you will reproduce errors.
-- *Help me develop a coding tool*: With AI
+- *Help me develop a coding tool*: There are plenty of repeated tasks historians rely on that a simple script or program can make much easier.
+AI has made producing custom-designed scripts accessible to scholars with minimal coding experience.